 COVID-19 enters your body through your mouth, nose or eyes (directly from the airborne droplets or from transfer of the virus from your hands to your face).
 The virus travels to the back of your nasal passages and mucous membrane in the back of your throat.
 It attaches to cells there, begins to multiply and moves into lung tissue.
 From there, the virus can spread to other body tissues.

-It's important to know that scientists are seeing cases of COVID-19 in people who were infected by individuals who had COVID-19 but were not yet showing symptoms.
-This is why many governments are requiring a 14-day isolation period for people returning from areas of outbreak.
 Governments, health agencies, researchers and healthcare providers are all working together to develop policies and procedures to limit the spread of this virus both globally and from individual to individual.